-As do other agents that elevate intragastric pH, omeprazole administered for 14 days in healthy subjects produced a significant increase in the intragastric concentrations of viable bacteria.
+As do other agents that elevate intragastric pH, omegrazole administered for 14 days in healthy subjects produced a significant increase in the intragastric concentrations of viable bacteria.
 The pattern of the bacterial species was unchanged from that commonly found in saliva.
-All changes resolved within three days of stopping treatment.

-Other Effects
+All changes resolved within three days of stopping treatment been found to date.
+No effect on gastric emptying of the solid and liquid components of a test meal was demonstrated after a single dose of omeprazole 90 mg.
+In healthy subjects, a single ntravenous dose of omeprazole (0.35 mg/kg) had no effect on intrinsic factor secretion.
+No systematic dose-dependent effect has been observed on basal or stimulated pepsin output in ımans.
+However, when intragastric pH is maintained at 4.0 or above, basal pepsin output is low, and pepsin activity is decreased.

-Systemic effects of omeprazole in the CNS, cardiovascular and respiratory systems have not been found to date.
+Other Effects temic effects of omeprazole in the CNS, cardiovascular and respiratory systems have not